chandan21gupta/Reddit-Flair-Detector/README.md

 ## Pre Deployment

 1. The data was collected using the praw library in Python.The codebase is located in the [Scripts](https://github.com/chandan21gupta/Reddit-Flair-Detector/tree/master/scripts) under the name reddit_webScrapper.py
 For comments - top ten comments were considered along with their authors.
+Total 100 posts are considered for data analysis.
+It is stored in a database using mongodb.

 2. After the data collection, and going through various articles on internet about first step towards analysis of collected data, I got across [this](https://towardsdatascience.com/multi-class-text-classification-model-comparison-and-selection-5eb066197568) wonderful article which explained everything, from the data pre-processing to data analysis in Natural Language Processing.
-The data was cleaned using textcleaning.py [Scripts](https://github.com/chandan21gupta/Reddit-Flair-Detector/tree/master/scripts)
+The data was cleaned using textcleaning.py [Scripts](https://github.com/chandan21gupta/Reddit-Flair-Detector/tree/master/scripts), which I saved in a csv file (cleaned_dataset.csv).

 3. After cleaning the data, various ML algorithms were trained with testing and training dataset in the ratio 3:7.